HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 Extension Modules come in 5U or 6U length options.
 Use a combination of the 5U and 6U modules to fit exactly, or as close as possible, to the rack height.

-The serial number is associated with the rack and the address is used when daisy chaining multiple modules to the same Gateway, Each daisy chain must have _unique_ Master Module addresses.
+The serial number is associated with the rack and the address is used when daisy chaining multiple modules to the same Gateway.
+Each daisy chain must have _unique_ Master Module addresses.

 ```{important}
 Only the V5008 AIoT gateway allows for daisy chaining.